What Is a No Deposit Casino Bonus?

 3. Game Contribution Rates

 Another important detail is game weighting or contribution rates.
-Not all games help clear the wagering requirement at the same rate.
+Not all games contribute to clearing the wagering requirement at the same rate.

 Slots almost always contribute 100% and follow the base wagering rate, such as 15x.

-Table games such as blackjack or roulette often contribute less and may come with increased requirements, sometimes 20x, 30x, or don't contribute at all.
+Table games such as blackjack or roulette often contribute less and may come with higher wagering requirements, sometimes 20x or 30x, or may not contribute at all.

 These details are usually listed in the fine print, so it is worth checking before you start playing.